Get Legal Advice From Our Traffic Lawyers

 Most common traffic offences carry mandatory minimum licence disqualifications.

 For those charges, it is important to explain your case properly to the Magistrate in order to persuade the Magistrate to impose the minimum or near minimum licence disqualification.
-A lawyer will know how to best put your case forward.
+A traffic lawyer will know how to best put your case forward.

 Will my car be confiscated?